Springtime Mole Eradication Plan

 - Place the trap into the excavated run deep enough to make sure that the trigger will activate when the mole attempts to dig thru the loose soil that we will place in the excavated section of the mole run.

 - Test fire the trap and lubricate with WD-40 if needed.
-Spears must be able to penetrate easily.
+Spears should penetrate easily.

-- A bag of topsoil is cheap and useful to use to as the back fill material once the trap is placed in the excavated mole run (It helps to regrow grass and is just good for the yard too!)
+- A bag of topsoil is useful to use to as the back fill material once the trap is placed in the excavated mole run (It helps to regrow grass and is good for the yard too!)

 Learn more about mole control options on VictorPest.com.